DavidC001/ANLP/README.md

 │   ├── main.py                 - Main script for training the model
 |
 ├── model.py                    - Core model architecture
-├── requirements.txt            - Python dependencies
+├── evaluation.py               - Computes the metrics of the saved models on the test set and saves the to a file ├── requirements.txt            - Python dependencies
 |
 ├── .gitignore                  - Git ignore file